1liale/A-Maze-ing-Web-App/README.md

 # A-Maze-ing
 A personal project to explore aspects of infrastructure automation, CI/CD, DS & Algo, and fullstack web development.

-Ultimately, the goal of this project is less about the exact content it serves, which is a fun program that achieves the task of generating and solving perfect mazes.
+Ultimately, the goal of this project is less about the exact content it serves, which is a fun program that generates and solves perfect mazes.

 Instead, by going through each step from ideation to production.
 I hope to become a more well-rounded developer capable of writing well-tested, structured, and performant code that can meet production quality.